 Possible Challenges Non-profit Organizations Should Watch Out For with Direct Pay

 But it’s not all roses.
 There are a few things nonprofits need to know before banking on this incentive.
-Beware of these pitfalls: Earmarked Funding and Gaps In Funding.
+Beware of these pitfalls: Earmarked Funding and Gaps in Funding.

 Earmarked Funding